 The first Test between Pakistan and India for nine years ended today in Chennai, and it was a classic.
 A see-saw game went this way and that, and when 18-year-old Shahid Afridi belted 141 to take Pakistan to 275 for 4 (a lead of 263), the tourists were in charge.
 Then Venkatesh Prasad took 5 for 0 in 18 balls and India were left to chase 271.
 They collapsed to 81 for 5 before Sachin Tendulkar, with a glorious 136, took them to 254 for 6 - just 17 away from victory.
 When Tendulkar holed out to Saqlain Mushtaq, the tail was swept away.
 Saqlain finished with ten wickets as Pakistan won by 12 runs.

 Forget bottle caps and sandpaper.
 Try biting the ball if you want to tamper with it, just like Shahid Afridi did in the fifth ODI against Australia in Perth.
 Afridi, leading Pakistan in the absence of Mohammad Yousuf, was caught by TV cameras apparently biting the ball on a couple of occasions.
 This was reported to the on-field umpires by the TV umpire, and after a chat with Afridi, the umpires changed the ball.
 He was banned for two T20s and Pakistan lost the series 5-0.

 Heads, tails or bird?
-This was the day Saleem Malik called the latter when Andy Flower tossed up ahead of the first Test in Harare.
+This was the day Saleem Malik called the third when Andy Flower tossed up ahead of the first Test in Harare.
 The eagle adorns the Zimbabwean coin, and when it landed bird up, Malik happily announced he would bat.
 But the match referee, Jackie Hendriks, was having none of that: he ordered a rethrow, Malik called wrongly, Zimbabwe batted - and trounced Pakistan by an innings.